obender/karma-grunt-jasmin-jquery-underscore-requirejs-example/README.md

 });
 ```

-## Explanation of what was to for Using Require.js in tests
+## Explanation of what was done to Use Require.js in the tests

 Tests can now be written as regular Require.js modules.
 We wrap
 everything in `define`, and inside we can use the regular test methods,